Nootropics are natural or synthetic substances known to improve brain health and mental performance.

 What Makes Nootropics Unsafe?

-Factors such as megadosing, poor quality of ingredients, misuse, and medication interactions could make nootropics potentially unsafe.
+Based on my clinical observations, factors such as megadosing, poor quality of ingredients, misuse, and medication interactions could make nootropics potentially unsafe.

 Let’s take a look at each of these factors: